-Beautiful, vibrant and fun, Lisbon is a fantastic destination to visit for a city break.
+Beautiful, vibrant and fun, Lisbon is a fantastic destination to visit for a 48 hour city break.
 The city is packed with gorgeous old buildings, covered in ornate tiles and has some of the best city views you’ll ever see.
+Here’s E’s 48 hour guide to Lisbon.

 Food wise, the custard tarts are of course a must-try, the cheese is divine, and if you’re into fish, Bacalhau (Salted Cod) is a delicious traditional dish.
 The Portuguese wine is fantastic too!

-There are plenty of things to do in Lisbon city centre, but if you fancy a day trip out of the city, or would like to head to the beach, there are options for you too!
+There are plenty of things to do in Lisbon city centre, but if you fancy a day trip out of the city, or would like to head to the beach, this 48 hour guide to Lisbon will show you that there are options for you too!

 How To Get Around